-Scott Armstrong is the president, editor in chief and co-founder of Searchlight New Mexico.
-An investigative journalist and executive director of the Information Trust, he was a staff writer for The Washington Post and co-author with Bob Woodward of The Brethren, a narrative account of the Supreme Court.
+Scott Armstrong is an investigative journalist and executive director of the Information Trust, a former staff writer for The Washington Post and co-author with Bob Woodward of The Brethren, a narrative account of the Supreme Court.
 As a senior investigator for the Senate Watergate Committee, his interview of Alexander Butterfield revealed the Nixon taping system.
 Armstrong’s reporting on the Iran/contra affair with Bill Moyers on PBS Frontline’s "Crimes and Misdemeanors" won on an Emmy and a DuPont Silver Baton.
 Armstrong founded the National Security Archive, a non-profit institute providing comprehensive government documentation to the public.
 A Yale graduate, he lives in Santa Fe with his wife, Barbara Guss, and has 5 children, 11 grandchildren and 3 great-grandchildren.
-Contact: email@example.com

-Les Daly has written for the Montreal Herald, the Los Angeles Herald Express the Atlantic, The New York Times, the Smithsonian magazine and El Palacio Magazine.
-In between, Les also had a career as a senior officer of the Northrop Corporation and an official in the U.S. Energy Department.
+Les Daly has written for the Montreal Herald, the Los Angeles Herald Express, The Atlantic, The New York Times, Smithsonian magazine and El Palacio Magazine.
+In between, Daly also had a career as a senior officer of the Northrop Corp. and an official in the U.S. Energy Department.

 June Lorenzo is an attorney for the Pueblo of Laguna advising the pueblo's governor and council on a wide spectrum of legal issues.
 Lorenzo began her legal career at the Navajo Nation Department of Justice, and then moved on to the Senate Committee on Indian Affairs, analyzing legislation to determine the impact on Indian tribes.
 At the Civil Rights Division of the U.S. Department of Justice, she litigated, investigated and monitored compliance with the Voting Rights Act.
 With the Indian Law Resource Center, Lorenzo focused on the international application of human rights law to indigenous peoples.